-Finalists will be required to present live pitches to the EXCEL Funding Committee on Wednesday, April 17 between 6:30-9:30PM, and the 2019 EXCEL Prize recipient will be announced at the year-end EXCELebration on Tuesday, April 23, 2019.
+Live Pitches – Finalists will be required to present live pitches to the EXCEL Prize funding committee on Tuesday, April 12 between 6:00-9:00PM.
+The 2022 EXCEL Prize recipient(s) will be announced by Tuesday, April 19, 2022.

-The EXCEL Prize evaluation committee will consider the following criteria in determining the 2017 recipient(s).
+The EXCEL Prize evaluation committee will consider the following criteria in determining the 2022 recipient(s).
 In your narrative, address the following questions:

 Artistic excellence: What is the venture’s mission and how does it pursue artistic excellence?

 Social impact: Is the social impact of the venture clearly defined?
-What needs are addressed?
+What needs are being addressed?
 Is it developing effective solutions to pressing challenges?

 Professional development: Does this venture provide significant professional development and growth potential for students?
 How so?

 Sustainability: How will the EXCEL Prize lead to sustainability and transformative change for this organization?
 How will funding be used and will it help the venture to grow?
-Preference will be given to applications that demonstrate potential for sustainability, with clearly defined financial plans, leveraging both fiscal savvy and multiple income streams.
+Preference will be given to applications that demonstrate potential for sustainability, with clearly defined financial planning, leveraging both fiscal savvy and multiple income streams.